 If you wear earbuds for extended periods of time, are you putting yourself at risk of developing an ear infection?
 Whether you wear them the whole day at work or for long workouts at the gym, it’s important to know if earbuds can cause ear infections.

 In this article, we’ll go over the health risks and drawbacks of wearing earbuds for extended periods of time.
 We’ll cover how most ear infections occur and whether or not earbuds put you at risk for ear infections.
-We will also talk about best practices for keeping your earbuds clean.
+We will also talk about best practices for keeping your earbuds clean and sanitized.

 So, Can Earbuds Cause Ear Infections?